ianhaddock/motorsort/README.md

 * `-v <your_media_path>:/mnt/media` This mounts your media on the container at `/mnt/media`.
 * `-e MEDIA_SOURCE_PATH` This is the path mounted at /mnt/media the container will search for source files.
 * `-e MEDIA_DESTINATION_PATH` This is the path mounted at /mnt/media the container will output files.

 NOTE:  Both `MEDIA_SOURCE_PATH` and `MEDIA_DESTINATION_PATH` must be on the mount point.

 ### Optional Parameters:
 * `-e SLEEP_SECONDS` Motorsort will check for new files every 5 minutes by default unless changed here.
-Set to zero if you want the container to run once and quit.
+Set to `-e SLEEP_SECONDS=0' if you want the container to run once and quit.
-* `-e COPY_FILES' Set to True if you want Motorsort to copy files instead of hardlinking them (this will take longer and consume more drive space).
+* `-e COPY_FILES` Set this to `-e COPY_FILES=True` if you want Motorsort to copy files instead of hardlinking them (this will take longer and consume more drive space).

-### Usage:
+### Example Logs Output:
 ```
 $ docker logs motorsort
 Mon Jun 10 18:20:55 UTC 2024: Starting